Drinking Water Quality Monitoring Program

-The City of Boulder is pleased to present the 2022 Drinking Water Quality Report, which summarizes water quality testing results from the 2021 calendar year.
-In 2021, the City of Boulder met all state and federal drinking water standards.
+The City of Boulder is pleased to present the 2023 Drinking Water Quality Report, which summarizes water quality testing results from the 2022 calendar year.
 Please see the Water Report PDF to view a digital copy of the full report and learn about the city’s efforts to protect our water supply from the impacts of forest fires.

-El Gobierno de la ciudad de Boulder se complace en presentar el Reporte de calidad de agua potable de 2022.
-El reporte resume los resultados de los análisis de la calidad del agua del año calendario 2021.
-En 2021, el agua municipal cumplió con todos los estándares estatales y federales para agua potable.
+El Gobierno de la ciudad de Boulder se complace en presentar el Reporte de calidad de agua potable de 2023.
+El reporte resume los resultados de los análisis de la calidad del agua del año calendario 2022.
 Una copia digital del reporte está disponible en este enlace, que incluye todos los esfuerzos llevados a cabo por la ciudad de Boulder para proteger nuestro abastecimiento de agua del impacto de los incendios forestales.

 Water quality samples are routinely collected in the water supply creeks and reservoirs, which include the Middle and North Boulder Creek watersheds, as well as Carter Lake and the Colorado-Big Thompson watershed.
 Water quality is also monitored at the water treatment plants and throughout the city.

 Learn About or Report Drinking Water Quality